-All vessels are required to have a class A or class B AIS transponder fitted onboard.
-It must be transmitting and receiving at all times whilst a vessel is at sea on an STI Race Category or Cruise in Company.
+All vessels are required to have a class A or class B AIS transponder fitted on board.
+It must be transmitting and receiving at all times whilst at sea on a race or cruise-in-company and 48 hours before arrival at any STI event.